fluxninja/aperture/docs/content/use-cases/rate-limiting/static-rate-limiting.md

 This policy is centered around the following fundamental components:

 - [`selectors`](../../concepts/flow-control/selector.md) define the rules that
-  decide how these components should select flows for processing.
+  decide how components should select flows for processing.
 - [`control point`](../../concepts/flow-control/selector.md) can be considered
   as a critical checkpoint in code or data plane, a strategically placed spot where flow control decisions are applied.
 Developers define these points